corda/corda/docs/source/contract-verification-best-practices.rst

 If your contract depends on an attachment with reference data.
 For example a csv file containing exchange rates.
 Before opening and parsing the content make sure the file is authentic.
 Maybe verify if the JAR was signed, or some other attribute of the file.

-By default, contract JARs will be signed and the package sealed.
-Unless there is a good reason to change this, leave the default secure behaviour.